T-Mobile, Sprint soar after FCC chairman says he’ll recommend deal

-T-Mobile US Inc. and Sprint Corp. jumped as U.S. Federal Communications Commission Chairman Ajit Pai said he would recommend approval of their $26.5 billion merger, after the companies made commitments including asset sales and rural-service guarantees.
+T-Mobile US Inc. and Sprint Corp. jumped as Federal Communications Commission Chairman Ajit Pai said he’ll recommend his agency approve the companies’ $26.5 billion merger, turning attention to whether the deal also will win a needed clearance from antitrust regulators.

+Approval from the Justice Department antitrust division “seems likely” since it never has diverged from the FCC on a merger, said Paul Gallant, a Washington-based analyst for Cowen & Co.
+It’s now “almost assured” the deal will win FCC approval, Gallant said in a note.

-The promises include the sale of Sprint’s Boost prepaid brand, a three-year buildout of an advanced 5G network, and a pledge not to raise prices while the network is being constructed.
+The deal announced last year to combine the third- and fourth-largest U.S. wireless service providers needs approval from both authorities to succeed.
+The companies told the FCC they would sell Sprint’s Boost prepaid brand, build an advanced 5G network over three years, and pledge not to raise prices while the network is being constructed.

 “Two of the FCC’s top priorities are closing the digital divide in rural America and advancing United States leadership in 5G, the next generation of wireless connectivity,” Pai said in a statement Monday.
 “The commitments made today by T-Mobile and Sprint would substantially advance each of these critical objectives.”